ElCodigoDominicano/SystemParser/README.md

 # SystemParser_0.0.2-alpha
-A simple system information gathering tool, displays a medley of system information reported by the systems environment (ex.
-Windows, Linux, MACOS) such as..
+A simple system information gathering tool written in python, displays a medley of system information reported by the systems environment(ex.
+Windows, *Nix, MACOS) such as..
 - hardware information (+processor vulnerability check for Linux machines)
 - network information
 - audio information
 - usb device information
 - bios information
 - motherboard information
 - and more

-# Linux
+# *Nix
 - information about usage here

 # Windows